Skip to main content

 required

-The Solana address to receive the withdrawn tokens.
+The Solana address whose ATA will receive the withdrawn tokens.
 This is typically client.signer.address.

 mint